Australian gold rushes: June 1851: Warrandyte, Victoria

-On 9 June 1851 a reward of £200 was offered to the first person to discover payable gold within 200 mi of Melbourne.
+On 9 June 1851, a reward of £200 was offered to the first person to discover payable gold within 200 mi of Melbourne.
 Henry Frencham, then a reporter for The Times, and shortly afterwards for The Argus, was determined to be one of the persons to claim this reward.
 On 11 June 1851, he formed one of a party of 8 to search for gold north and north-east of Melbourne.
 Only 2 days later, the party had dwindled to two men, Frencham and W. H. Walsh, who found what they thought to be gold at Warrandyte.
-At 5pm on 13 June 1851, Frencham deposited with the Town Clerk at Melbourne, William Kerr, specimens of gold.
+At 5 pm on 13 June 1851, Frencham deposited with the Town Clerk at Melbourne, William Kerr, specimens of gold.
 The next day, the headline in The Times newspaper was "Gold Discovery".

 On 24 June 1851, Frencham and Walsh lodged a claim for the reward offered by the Gold Committee for the discovery of a payable goldfield in the Plenty Ranges about 25 mi from Melbourne.
 The claim was not allowed.
-The specimens were tested by chemists Hood and Sydney Gibbons who could not find a trace of gold, but this may have been because they had little expertise in the area.
-Even if they had determined that the samples contained gold, however, it was not payable gold.
+The specimens were tested by chemists Hood and Sydney Gibbons, who could not find a trace of gold, but this may have been because they had little expertise in the area.
+Even if they had determined that the samples contained gold, it was not payable gold.
 Frencham always claimed to have been the first to find gold in the Plenty Ranges.

-On 30 June 1851, gold was definitely found about 36 km north-east of Melbourne in the quartz rocks of the Yarra Ranges at Anderson's Creek, Warrandyte, Victoria by Louis John Michel, William Haberlin, James Furnival, James Melville, James Headon and B.Gruening.
-This gold was shown at the precise spot where it had been found to Webb Richmond, on behalf of the Gold Discovery Committee, on 5 July, the full particulars of the locality were communicated to the Lieutenant-Governor on 8 July and a sample was brought to Melbourne and exhibited to the Gold Discovery Committee on 16 July.
-As a result, the Gold Discovery Committee were of the opinion that this find was the first publisher of the location of the discovery of a goldfield in the Colony of Victoria.
+On 30 June 1851, gold was definitely found about 36 km north-east of Melbourne in the quartz rocks of the Yarra Ranges at Anderson's Creek, Warrandyte, Victoria, by Louis John Michel, William Haberlin, James Furnival, James Melville, James Headon and B.Gruening.
+This gold was shown at the precise spot where it had been found to Webb Richmond, on behalf of the Gold Discovery Committee, on 5 July.
+The full particulars of the locality were communicated to the Lieutenant-Governor on 8 July, and a sample was brought to Melbourne and exhibited to the Gold Discovery Committee on 16 July.
+As a result, the Gold Discovery Committee believed that this find was the first publication of the location of the discovery of a goldfield in the Colony of Victoria.

-This site was later named as Victoria's first official gold discovery.
+This site was later named Victoria's first official gold discovery.
 Michel and his party were in 1854 to receive a £1,000 reward from the Victorian Gold Discovery Committee "as having, at considerable expense, succeeded in discovering and publishing an available goldfield".
 On 1 September 1851, the first gold licences in Victoria were issued to dig for gold in this locality, "which was previous to their issue on any other Goldfield".
-About 300 people were at work on this goldfield prior to the discovery of Ballarat.
+About 300 people were at work on this goldfield before the discovery of Ballarat.